RubiX-TIBCO-CI-Flogo/tci-workshop-2020/workshop/README.md

        2. Implement the Flogo App
        3. Push the Flogo App to TIBCO Cloud and Test It
 4. [Distribute & Manage your API](doc/003.md)
-    1. Publish your API to Mashery
+    1. Publish your API via Mashery
     2. Configure the API Definitions & API Packages
     3. Register an Application for an API Key
     4. Test the API using Postman